 Current approaches are not working, and are more or less the same everywhere.
 Simply throwing more money at the problem will accomplish nothing.
-As of 2020, San Francisco was spending eight times as much per homeless person as Phoenix does.
-Seattle was spending almost thirteen times as much.
+As of 2022, Los Angeles County is spending approximately $250,000 per homeless person per year.
+San Francisco is spending $60,000 per year per tent to provide street accommodation for their homeless population.
 Does it seem like either of them are making any headway dealing with this epidemic of chronic street homelessness?

 Create a new, closed campus for homeless services.
-The problem has outgrown our current facilities, and by being an “open” campus that allows for homeless individuals to wander in and out of the facilities at will, and doesn’t enforce any real rules (or the law) on them, we’re allowing our homeless population to destroy the quality of life of everyone living and working in the area.
+The problem has outgrown our current facilities, and by being an “open” campus that allows homeless individuals to wander in and out at will, and doesn’t enforce any real rules (or the law) on them, we’re allowing our homeless population to destroy the quality of life of everyone living and working in the area.

 Reduce the cost of building new housing – this is explained in much greater detail in the section under “Housing."